How to Buy Disney Shares UK in 2022- A Beginner’s Guide

 To help you along the way, below you will find a selection of UK stockbrokers that allow you to buy Disney shares at the click of a button.

-If you're looking for the best UK platform to buy Disney shares, eToro is our recommendation.
+eToro is a popular UK platform to buy Disney shares.
 This broker offers 800 shares from across the world, and unlike most other platforms, it allows you to both purchase assets and trade shares CFDs with up to 1:5 leverage.

 eToro is also one of the most competitive brokers around when it comes to pricing, largely to the fact that there's no commission to pay.
 The spreads are also very competitive, and there is just a flat $5 withdrawal fee. eToro also allows you to buy 'fractional' shares in Disney if you can't afford the regular price.
 If you want to buy shares on your mobile, try out the eToro app.

 One of the standout features of this broker is the fact it's a social trading platform that allows you to interact with other users.
 It also offers copy trading tools that allow you to copy the whole portfolio of any of eToro's 12 million users!